-Richard Sherman Reportedly Agrees to 3-Year Contract with 49ers
+Richard Sherman Agrees to 3-Year, $39 Million Contract with 49ers

-The San Francisco 49ers and veteran cornerback Richard Sherman reportedly reached an agreement Saturday on a three-year contract.
+The San Francisco 49ers and veteran cornerback Richard Sherman reached an agreement Saturday on a three-year contract.

 Adam Schefter of ESPN first reported the free-agent signing.
 NFL Network's Ian Rapoport added the deal is worth $39 million with a $5 million signing bonus.